Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 Once you’ve made your decision to divorce, talk to your spouse about it with certainty and discuss how they want to receive the divorce papers.

-Just a little information about the start of the process can go a long way in establishing that you are using the divorce process as a tool, not a weapon.
+Just a little information about the start of the process and filing for divorce can go a long way in establishing that you are using the divorce process as a tool, not a weapon.

 Before talking to the kids about the divorce, get a few age-appropriate books that speak to them about divorce.